Jcvita/socialghost/README.md

 # socialghost
-Post to multiple different social medias without being able to consume content
+Post to multiple different social medias without being able to consume content.
+View metrics of your social media posts